We wanted to share something that would help you relax a bit and indulge in some self-care at home. Let’s Gua Sha!

 Cactus Flower And Tibetan Ginseng Hydrating Mist, PRP AED 80, available at bloomingdales.com

 After your skin has absorbed all that goodness, you need to apply an eye cream under your eyes and gently massage by lightly tapping and pressing it into your skin with the help of your ring finger.
 Using your ring finger is important here because it puts the least amount of pressure on the sensitive skin under your eyes.
 Here is one of our favourite eye creams:

 Now, you are going to take some facial oil or serum (or a moisturiser based on your preference) and start pressing that into your skin.
 Use upward motions while massaging as it will help in uplifting your skin, reducing wrinkles and toning your face evenly.
 The lubrication and hydration will help the Gua Sha tool glide on your skin smoothly and it will also avoid tugging and scraping your facial skin.
+This is important to avoid scratches and face burns.
 There are quite a few options for face oils and serums you can try for this application:

 THE GUA SHA METHOD:

 The most important thing to remember when starting to use the Gua Sha technique is to use upward and outward motions to massage the skin.
 The speed should be slow and mindful.
 Also, you can repeat the movement for 3 to 5 times before moving on to the next part of your face.
 As recommended, practising the technique daily by incorporating it in your morning skin care routine or your night-time skin care regime will help you see visible results in a short amount of time.
 Of course, you can do it twice or thrice a week too if your time is limited, visible results will take longer.